-We may use tactics of our narcissistic parent or abuse in a different way.
+We may use the tactics of our narcissistic parent or abuse in a different way.
 We can also become alcoholics like our alcoholic parent(s).
 In this case, we are still living with our trauma presently.

 Identify whether the trauma is still manifesting itself in your life.

-For instance, I was the product of two parents with mental illness (Delusional Disorder, Antisocial Personality Disorder, PTSD, and Histrionic Disorder, combined).
+For instance, I was the product of two parents with mental illnesses (Delusional Disorder, Antisocial Personality Disorder, PTSD, and Histrionic Disorder, combined).
 If I didn't play by their "rules" of delusion, my world was not safe.
 So I played.
 I became codependent.